gwendalminguy/tool-sentinel/README.md

 # Sentinel

-Sentinel is a tool acting as a guiding AI agent to analyze code.
+Sentinel is a tool acting as a guiding AI agent to analyze code and provide feedback.